Easy Turkey Pumpkin Chili! This is a unique combo of sweet and savory but let me assure you, this is yummy.

 - I love Cocoa because it aids in the reduction of high blood pressure and cholesterol.

-I made this delicious Easy Turkey Pumpkin Chocolate Chili quite a few times on the stove top.
+I made this delicious Easy Pumpkin Chili quite a few times on the stovetop.
 If making in the slow cooker, brown the turkey meat first.
-Add browned meat and remaining ingredients to the slow cooker, Cook about 4 hours on low, 8 hours on high.
-We had this again over the weekend!
-My son was looking to heat some up for a late night snack!
-Quite disappointed, there was none left!
-I know its a keeper, he asked can I make it again this week!
-Absolutely!
+Add browned meat and remaining ingredients to the slow cooker, Cook for about 4 hours on low, 8 hours on high.

 I just love the combo of ground turkey, turkey sausage, pumpkin, and cocoa!
 Top it off with the spices and this is one fantastic chili!
 This is not crazy spicy!
 If you want really spicy add more Chili Powder and also try Easy Chipotle Chili!
 The meal starts by using Barlean's amazing butter flavored coconut oil!
 This is a fantastic product that is a fabulous healthier replacement to butter.

-This yummy Easy Turkey Pumpkin Chocolate Chili has more of a savory flavor with a sweet kick from pumpkin puree and cocoa powder!
-The sweetness balanced from the smoked paprika, chili powder, and cumin.
+This yummy Turkey Pumpkin Chili has more of a savory flavor with a sweet kick from pumpkin puree and cocoa powder!
+The sweetness is balanced by smoked paprika, chili powder, and cumin.
 The heat gets a balance from the cinnamon!
 Oh, just give it a go and you will not be sorry!
 We had one of my favorite cocktails Skinny Pineapple Mango Frozen Margarita with Chili Salt Rim!
 The skinny margarita pairs really well this and any chili!
 Okay, actually any meal!

 Easy Turkey Pumpkin Chocolate Chili

 - 1 Tablespoon Barlean's butter flavored coconut oil see notes